kamranahmedse/developer-roadmap/src/data/guides/what-are-web-vitals.md

 Refers to the unexpected layout shifts while user is browsing

-> The flicker or sudden changes on the webpage (e.g., due to asynchronous loading of the content, loading of an image or video with unknown dimensions).
+> Flickering or sudden changes on the webpage (e.g., due to asynchronous loading of the content, loading of an image or video with unknown dimensions).

 |  Good  | Average | Poor |
 |  ----  | ------- | ---- |